RobinLinus/treecoin/docs/network.md

 - _Distributed Hash Table_ to host the chain state

 #### Limitation
 Nano Nodes trust that 50% or more of the network's mining power is honest.
-In general this is a valid assumption for low-value transactions because double-spend attacks are expensive.
+In general this is a valid assumption for low-value transactions because double-spend attacks are usually expensive.
 Recipients of high-value transactions must default to a full node.